traktofon/FortranFiles.jl/docs/src/files.md

 * Gfortran 4.2 introduced Ifort-compatible record markers.
 These are now the default.
 All these kinds of record markers are supported by this package.

+In direct access mode, all records have the same, fixed size.
+This record size must be specified when opening the file.
+Records can be accessed in random order, by specifying the number of the record to be read/written in each `READ` or `WRITE` statement.

 ## Opening files